MasahikoAtsumi/CNN-HLS/README.md

 # CNN-HLS

+This project is to build CNN accelerator with HLS.

-hls- high level verification codes for CNN tbGen- Create test bench for "hls"
+hls- high level verification codes for CNN

+tbGen- Create test bench for "hls"